BeissingerLab/BeissingerLab.github.io/People.md

 ### Interested in joining the lab?
 ----------------------------------------
-We are a relatively new lab and expect to be expanding in the near future.
-If you are interested in joining the group for graduate school or a postdoc, feel free to email.
+We expect to be expanding in the near future.
+If you are interested in joining the group for graduate school, a postdoc, or for undergraduate research experience, feel free to email.

 <br/>
 <br/>